quintenpalmer/preprompt/README.md

 -------

 To set up the environment

-From the root of the project (e.g. /home/john/postprompt) (the same location that this file is located in), run:
+From the root of the project (e.g. /home/john/postprompt)

+(the same location that this file is located in)

 	./tool/postprompt bashrc